 Investment Readiness Program

-In total, we will fund approximately 40 grants across the 3 cycles of this 2-year funding program with each grant funded up to a maximum of $50,000.
+In total, we funded 41 organizations across 3 cycles of this 2-year funding program with each organization funded up to a maximum of $50,000.

 Background On The Investment Readiness Program